LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/class-or-custom-event-or-course-assignment-to-schedule-training.md

 *Adobe Connect virtual classroom access requires a signed contract with Adobe Connect before access is granted.
 If you have a different virtual classroom provider, please contact support@learnondemandsystems.com for guidance.

 **The standard Instructor role does not permit a user to monitor course assignments.
 Course Assignments can be monitored by Operations Managers or by an instructor if organization management is assigned with the Instructor role.
-This gives the instructor administrative access to all the organization?s data.
+This gives the instructor administrative access to all the organization's data.

 ***Automated Notifications must be set up by LODS support before they can be enabled for Classes, Custom Events or Course Assignments.